Best Small-Business Billing and Invoicing Software 2020

 With the combination of Wave’s two products, you can send out customized invoices and accept payments from all major credit cards (including American Express).

 Like Square, Payments by Wave is totally free to download and use, no subscription necessary.
-At 2.9% plus $0.30 for credit cards and 1% for ACH transactions, its fees are the same as FreshBooks’ and Square’s.
+At 2.9% plus $0.30 for credit cards and 1% for ACH transactions (a fee eliminated this April for most customers for up to $5,000 of invoiced payments), its fees are the same as FreshBooks’ and Square’s.
 And from a customer-facing perspective, Payments by Wave is super intuitive and easy to use.

 Remember the free accounting software we mentioned above?
 Wave Accounting really is completely free; you don’t enter any credit card information when creating your free account.
 The cloud-based accounting software automatically integrates with Wave Invoicing and Payments by Wave, so your books update automatically whenever you process a payment—you’ll never need to enter payment data manually.